spheronFdn/documentations/versioned_docs/version-3.0.0-beta/deployments/get-started.md

 ### Build parameters

 Spheron has an auto-detect framework option, making it seamless for you by applying appropriate build parameters according to your selected repository.
-The parameters can also be manually entered, either during the initial site deployment stage or later in the site settings after the project has been deployed.
+The parameters can also be manually entered, either during the initial site deployment stage or later in the project settings after the project has been deployed.

 Below are the build parameters which you can modify.